Updated on February 26th, 2020 by Bob Ciura

 Valuation & Expected Total Returns

-With all this in mind, LTC Properties looks to be attractive for investors looking for exposure to the healthcare REIT space.
+With all this in mind, LTC Properties looks to be attractive for income investors looking for exposure to the healthcare REIT space, although the dividend will likely represent the vast majority of total returns.